RHEAGROUP/docupanel/README.md

 **Title** is the title of you documentation.
 **Author** is the author of the documentation.
 Can be empty.
 **PagePath** is the path of the page.
 Note that a section does not necessary contains PagePath.
-For example a section can contains only children pages, it's what happens with *Installation* and *Configuration* in our example.
+For example a section can contain only children pages, it's what happens with *Installation* and *Configuration* in our example.
 **Sections** is the list of the subsections.
 **Name** is the name displayed by DocuPanel.
 It is possible to have two sections with the same name.